-Just because something fits in your vagina, it doesn't mean it should go in there
+An Approved List of Things That Can Go Into Your Vagina

+Remember that scene in Broad City when Ilana sees police officers in the subway station, so she stashes her weed in her vagina?
+She dubs it “nature’s pocket” and it turns out she’s not the only one using this pocket in unexpected ways.

-Of course, few women would actually consider inserting things like loaded guns and fireworks inside their vaginas.
-But sometimes, in an attempt to make things more interesting in the bedroom, some women do make questionable decisions about what actually goes in there.
+People with vaginas have attempted to smuggle or hide loaded pistols, Rolex watches, marijuana pipes, crack, lighters, money, cellphones, cigarettes, makeup, fireworks (yes, really), alcohol and a host of other drugs and stolen items in their vag.
+Of course, few people would actually consider inserting things like loaded guns and fireworks inside their vaginas.
+But sometimes, in an attempt to make things more interesting in the bedroom, some do make questionable decisions about what actually goes in there.

 Sure, your vagina can stretch and accommodate quite a few things, but being able to do it doesn’t mean you should.
 Putting the wrong thing in can result in a host of health issues, from major injuries and tears in your vaginal canal to infections and irritation… not to speak of the embarrassment at your OB-GYN’s office.

-Turns out, the list of approved things to put in your vagina is short, classic and easy to remember.
-Let’s have a look.
+Turns out, the list of approved things to put in your vagina is short and easy to remember.

-Penises are meant to go inside vaginas.
-That’s why they’re No. 1 on our list.
+Penises are totally allowed to enter mouths, vaginas and buttholes.
 But remember to put a condom on it to avoid STIs and unwanted pregnancies.
 A note: Flavored condoms should only be used for oral sex, as the flavor chemicals can irritate your vaginal lining.

 Fingers (attached to hands, of course!) also feel pretty good.
 As long as the person’s nails are trimmed short with sharp corners filed away and kept clean, digits are a good time.
 You can improve your safer sex practices by wearing latex gloves (easily purchased in drugstores) and adding lube.

 Speaking of lube, there are still lots of myths about lubricants.
-Oil-based lubes are actually OK according to Lilly (who goes only by her first time), a sex toy expert and blogger at Dangerous Lilly.
+Oil-based lubes are actually OK, according to Lilly (who goes only by her first time), a sex toy expert and blogger at Dangerous Lilly.

-“Synthetic oil-based lubes have been proven to cause vaginal infections in some, but there is much less chance for an interaction when a natural oil is used," she explains.
-"They shouldn't be used by anyone relying on latex or polyisoprene condoms for STI and pregnancy protection, though.”
+“Synthetic oil-based lubes have been proven to cause vaginal infections in some, but there is much less chance for an interaction when a natural oil is used,” she tells SheKnows.
+“They shouldn’t be used by anyone relying on latex or polyisoprene condoms for STI and pregnancy protection, though.”

 She adds that silicon-based lubricants are actually safe to use and that contrary to popular belief, “many water-based lubes are incompatible with vaginal pH or have irritating ingredients that make some folks more susceptible to vaginal infections and can increase STI transmission.”